- Updated 5/1/12: Added to references section blog articles by Thom Turner and Jamie Gleason on the name change.

 Ohh, and one more thing…the bible degree isn’t gone.
 Any student can choose to get a dual degree and anyone who is studying a ministry specific area (e.g. pastoral, youth min.) must still get a bible degree.
 Only students who are primarily seeking an education in a non-biblical area don’t have to dual major but they still have to take a significant courseload of biblical studies courses.

 From Biblical to Cairn?

 If I was President of the United States…ohh wait, I don’t want that job, it is absolutely impossible to please everybody or even a majority of people most of the time.
-If I was President of Philadelphia Biblical University I wouldn’t have proposed a name change…Well, two things about that right off the bat:
+If I was President of Philadelphia Biblical University6No, I’m not vying for that position either, no worries Todd…I’m not gunning for your seat.
+I wouldn’t have proposed a name change…Well, two things about that right off the bat: